sisong/ApkDiffPatch/README.md

 * **ZipPatch**(oldZip,diffData,out newZip)
 ok , got the newZip;
 ZipPatch() requires 4*(decompress stream memory) + `ref old decompress` memory + O(1), also `ref old decompress` can use temp disk file without memory;
 ZipPatch() support multi-thread parallel compress mode when writing zip file, which requires more and more memory!
+(NOTE: patch by multi-thread need ApkNormalized zip files)

 * NOTE:
 if your need newZip(patch result) file byte by byte equal, `Released newZip` := **ApkNormalized**(newZip) before run ZipDiff, AND You should not modify the zlib version (unless it is certified compatible);